yyclaire/WildLife-Trade-Visualization/README.md

 # CSE557A_final_project

-Wild life trade data visualization webiste
+Wildlife trade data visualization webiste

 # Project Objectives
-● Build up an overview of the current wildlife trade all over the world (in the year of 2017) ● Investigate the distribution among different countries and continents. which country contributes the most in import/export wildlifes?
+● Build up an overview of the current wildlife trade all over the world (in the year of 2017)<br>
+● Investigate the distribution among different countries and continents <br>
+● Identify which countries contribute the most in importing/exporting wildlifes<br>
-● Find out the main classes of species of the trade
+● Find out the main classes of species of the trade <br>
-● Identify the main purposes of the wildlifes being traded.
+● Identify the main purposes of the wildlifes being traded

 # Website Link